ma4nn/fritzbox-munin-fast/README.md

 # Munin Plugins for FRITZ!Box

-A collection of munin plugins to monitor your AVM FRITZ!Box router.
+A collection of Munin plugins to monitor your AVM FRITZ!Box router.
 The scripts have been developed using a FRITZ!Box 7590 running FRITZ!OS 7.50 and a FRITZ!WLAN Repeater 1750E running FRITZ!OS 7.27.

 If you are using the scripts on a different FRITZ!Box model please let me know by